hkjangshu/CriPakTools/README.md

 CriPakTools-mod
 ===========
-This tool is based on of code by Falo , Nanashi3 ,esperknight and uyjulian I forked and added more features.
+This tool is based on code by Falo , Nanashi3 ,esperknight and uyjulian I forked and added more features.

 * Add Shift-JIS support for CPK files.